-The proposed zone change promotes a variety of housing options because the MU-II zone would allow multifamily housing outright on the subject properties instead of requiring a conditional use permit or minimum lot sizes for multifamily development.
+The proposed zone change promotes a variety of housing options because the MU-II and MU-III zones would allow multifamily housing outright on the subject properties instead of requiring a conditional use permit or minimum lot sizes for multifamily development.
 The proposed zone change therefore encourages multifamily housing by removing potential regulatory barriers.
-The MU-II zone also allows middle housing and mixed-use developments, development types which add to the variety of housing options available in Salem.
+The MU-II and MU-III zones also allow middle housing and mixed-use developments, development types which add to the variety of housing options available in Salem.
 Therefore, the proposed zone change conforms with this goal.